MarcRussell2/car-accident-analysis/README.md

 Accident Dataset:
  - 49 columns and 3 million rows
+ - Columns describe the accident event
- - Each row is an accident event
+ - Each row is a unique accident event

 IRS Dataset:
  - 153 columns and 1 million rows
+ - Each Column is an amount for each tax variable
  - Each Zipcode has 6 rows (one for each income division)

 ## Feature Categories